dansand/ResChapter/content/numpy.md

 array([ 5227.209961,  4862.569824,  3929.570068])
 ```

-While it might not be immediately obvious, this returned the values of the `data` array, where the elements numbers (indexes) werer provided by the array `indices` (a numpy array we stored in a variable called `indices`)
+While it might not be immediately obvious, our code returned the values of the `data` array, but only those elements correspoding to the indexes provided by the array `indices` (a numpy array we stored in a variable called `indices`)

 One way we could check this is by passing both the original and sliced arrays into the Python function `len()` (length):